WakiMak/trentent.github.io-forked/_posts/2017-07-14-citrix-storefront-adventures-in-customization-customization-breaks-in-internet-explorer.md

   - Citrix
   - Storefront
 ---
-I ran into a frustrating issue [with my last post (changing the clientname based on the application)](https://theorypc.ca/2017/07/13/citrix-storefront-adventures-in-customization-assign-a-custom-clientname-to-an-application/). Â The issue was, it wasn&#8217;t working! Â Sometimes! Â On some versions of IE! Â On some Operating Systems!
+I ran into a frustrating issue [with my last post (changing the clientname based on the application)](https://theorypc.ca/2017/07/13/citrix-storefront-adventures-in-customization-assign-a-custom-clientname-to-an-application/). Â The issue was, it wasn't working! Â Sometimes! Â On some versions of IE! Â On some Operating Systems!

 WTF.

-On Windows 10, IE11 or Edge it worked fine. Â On Windows 7 or Server 2008 R2 with IE11 it worked&#8230; Â SOMETIMES.
+On Windows 10, IE11 or Edge it worked fine. Â On Windows 7 or Server 2008 R2 with IE11 it worked... Â SOMETIMES.

-I started to dig into what was happening. Â Why wasn&#8217;t the ClientName being set consistently?
+I started to dig into what was happening. Â Why wasn't the ClientName being set consistently?

-It turns out that the code path for the &#8220;StoreFront Customization SDK&#8221; (at least the ICA file modification portion) operates when a request is made to [&#8220;GetLaunchStatus&#8221;](https://citrix.github.io/storefront-sdk/requests/#ica-launch). Â A working application launch from StoreFront looks like this:
+It turns out that the code path for the "StoreFront Customization SDK" (at least the ICA file modification portion) operates when a request is made to ["GetLaunchStatus"](https://citrix.github.io/storefront-sdk/requests/#ica-launch). Â A working application launch from StoreFront looks like this:

 <div style="width: 1140px;" class="wp-video">
   <video class="wp-video-shortcode" id="video-2515-25" width="1140" height="351" preload="metadata" controls="controls"><source type="video/mp4" src="http://theorypc.ca/wp-content/uploads/2017/07/CorrectStoreFront.mp4?_=25" /><a href="http://theorypc.ca/wp-content/uploads/2017/07/CorrectStoreFront.mp4">http://theorypc.ca/wp-content/uploads/2017/07/CorrectStoreFront.mp4</a></video>